realworldocaml/book/en/09-modules2-draft.md

 module Four : sig val x : int end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### A more realistic example: Intervals
+### A bigger example: computing with intervals

-We'll now consider a more realistic example which will allow us to
+We'll now look at a more complex example, which will give us an
-explore more aspects of functors.
-In particular, we'll show how to
-build a library for operating on intervals that is functorized over
+opportunity to learn more about how functors work.
+In particular,
+we'll walk through the design of a library for computing with
-the type of the endpoints of the intervals and the ordering of the
+intervals.
+This library will be functorized over the type of the
+endpoints of the intervals and the ordering of those endpoints.
-endpoints.

 First we'll define a module type that captures the information we'll
-need about the endpoints.
-This interface, which we call `Comparable`,
+need about the endpoint type.
+This interface, which we'll call
-contains just two things: the type of the endpoint, and a
+`Comparable`, contains just two things: a comparison function, and the
-corresponding comparison function.
-Here, we follow the convention
-that the type that the module is about is called `t`.
+type of the values to be compared.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module type Comparable = sig